clay-carey/MIC-Drop-seq/README.md

                            "jokergoo/bubbleHeatmap"))
 ```

-Note: to exactly recapitulate q values for differential abundance analysis, this source of PLNmodels must be used
+Note: To exactly recapitulate q values for differential abundance analysis, PLNmodels must be installed from cole-trapnell-lab, not from other sources.

 ---

 ## Getting the data